Optical and spin manipulation of non-Kramers rare-earth ions under weak magnetic field for quantum memory applications: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Alexey Tiranov for fruitful discussions at the early stage of the developments presented here, as well as Claudio Barreiro for technical support.
-This work was financially supported by the European Union via the Quantum Flagship project QIA (GA No. 820445), and by the Swiss FNS NCCR programme Quantum Science Technology (QSIT).
+This work was financially supported by the European Union Horizon 2020 research and innovation program within the Flagship on Quantum Technologies through GA 820445 (QIA), by the Marie Sklodowska-Curie program through GA 675662 (QCALL) and by the Swiss FNS NCCR programme Quantum Science Technology (QSIT).